-- Child Well-being: Ensuring the physical social, and emotional well-being of children is a core value for both LHDs and ECE. - Equity and Access: Both partners strive to provide all children with equitable access to quality early learning experiences and health services. - Individual Learning: Providing individualized learning experiences that cater to each child's needs and strengths. - Positive Learning: Creating safe, nurturing, and stimulating environments that promote positive social interactions.
+- Child Well-being: Ensuring the physical social, and emotional well-being of children is a core value for both LHDs and ECE. - Fair Access and Opportunities: Both partners strive to ensure all children have fair access to quality early learning experiences and health services. - Individual Learning: Providing individualized learning experiences that cater to each child's needs and strengths. - Positive Learning: Creating safe, nurturing, and stimulating environments that promote positive social interactions.